“Skills to pay the bills.”

 The issues in finding skilled craftspeople are not isolated to one part of the U.S. This is a nation-wide concern.

-Eighty-one percent of contractors in the West and South report they are having a hard time filling hourly craft positions.
-Those numbers are almost identical to the eighty percent rate in the Midwest and the seventy-seven percent rate in the Northeast.
+Eighty-three percent of contractors in the West and South report they are having a hard time filling hourly craft positions.
+Those numbers are almost identical to the 81% rate in the Midwest and the 75% rate in the Northeast.

 The Future Without Craft Skills